Refer to Us

 New referrals are added to the database by the Artlift team every few weeks.

 The person you referred will be contacted via email, text or telephone call, asking for further details when required to ensure the programme they’ve been referred to is a good match, that we’re able to meet their access requirements and to find out whether our online or offline remote courses are best suited to them.
-They’ll also be given information regarding different courses, enabling informed choice.
+Where possible, they will also be given information regarding different courses, enabling informed choice.

 Whilst we’re working remotely, all participants will receive a ‘Welcome Pack’ with information and art materials.

-On our Create Well (mental health) and Living Well (chronic pain) programmes, participants and Artists may mutually agree that a second term is needed.
+On our Create Well (mental health) programme, participants and Artists may mutually agree that a second term is needed.